-- Minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms and have received a positive test do not attend school until a negative test result is received; - Ensure good hygiene procedures are in place; - Maintain appropriate cleaning regimes and ensure staff wear appropriate personal protective equipment (PPE) in circumstances where this is required. - Keep occupied spaces well ventilated. - Follow public health advice on managing confirmed cases.
+• Minimise contact with individuals who are unwell by ensuring that adults who have received a positive test for Coronavirus (COVID-19) should stay at home and avoid contact with other people for five days.

+- Ensure good hygiene procedures are in place; - Maintain appropriate cleaning regimes and ensure staff wear appropriate personal protective equipment (PPE) in circumstances where this is required. - Keep occupied spaces well ventilated. - Follow public health advice on managing confirmed cases.